-Volcanic Rocks in the Southern Fells (cont.)
+Upper Lynn Volcanic Complex in the Southern Fells (cont.)

-Facies of Lynn Volcanic Complex in Boojum Rock area (Zbjv, Zbjb, Zbjc, Zbjp): occurs at northeast corner of Wrights Pond and on Boojum Rock as far east as the MIT Observatory.
+Lynn Volcanic Complex in Boojum Rock area (Zlvv, Zlvx, Zlvc, Zlvp): occurs at northeast corner of Wrights Pond and on Boojum Rock as far east as the MIT Observatory.
 Above the basal clastic unit (Zbjc) these volcanic units tend to have a pale reddish to purplish color.

-Zbjv - ultra fine-grained chert-like vitric tuff with very small crystals that are hard to detect in outcrops.
-Zbjb - mixture of pyroclastic banded and welded crystal to lithic tuffs with a dark purplish-gray color and in some places very well preserved primary volcanic structures such as pyroclastic banding and fiammé.
+Zlvv - ultra fine-grained chert-like vitric tuff with very small crystals that are hard to detect in outcrops.

+Zlvx - mixture of pyroclastic banded and welded crystal to lithic tuffs with a dark purplish-gray color and in some places very well preserved primary volcanic structures such as pyroclastic banding and fiammé.
 Includes areas that look like coarse dark gray porphyry but are a highly welded crystal tuff.
 Also has patches of reddish volcanic breccia like in unit below.
 At northeast corner of Wrights Pond includes dark reddish-black welded and banded tuff with varying crystal and lithic fragment concentrations.

-Zbjc - Unit grades upward, first as volcanic breccia with highly angular red volcanic clasts and then into much better sorted rounded-pebble, polymictic conglomerate.
+Zlvc - The base of this unit is a poorly sorted green sandstone that gives way upward to a polymictic volcaniclastic breccia.
+The volcanic breccia has highly angular red volcanic clasts and grades into better sorted rounded-pebble, clast-supported, polymictic conglomerate.
 The matrix of this unit is a poorly sorted greenish-gray sandstone.
-Clasts are volcanic (conspicuously dark red), quartzite, alkali granite (possibly Ball Quarry Granite of Smith and Hon, 1984 and Smith, 1985), red sandstone, and interbedded argillite and fine sandstone.
+Clasts are volcanic, quartzite, alkali granite (possibly Ball Quarry Granite of Smith and Hon, 1984 and Smith, 1985), red sandstone, and interbedded argillite and fine sandstone.

-Zbjp -traceable dike-like zone of reddish- to pinkish-gray porphyritic rhyolite with non-broken, euhedral and cumulophyric plagioclase crystals and sparse lithic fragments.
+Zlvp -traceable dike-like zone of reddish- to pinkish-gray porphyritic rhyolite with non-broken, euhedral and cumulophyric plagioclase crystals and sparse lithic fragments.
 Has flow-banded zones and thinner volcaniclastic zones with rounded volcanic clasts along its contacts with the Boojum Rock Tuff (Zbrc).
 Has not been found south of a large E-W trending dolerite dike on Boojum Rock.
+It appears to be an intruded fissure associated with the Lynn.

 Contacts and continuity of the facies are hard to trace because of intense shearing and dismemberment of rock units east of the Quarter Mile Pond Fault along Woodland Road.
-Thus, no formal members have been distinguished in this area.

-- 1) Breccia and conglomerate of Zbjc rest on an unconformity on the Boojum Rock Tuff (Zbrc) near the MIT Observatory and the Spot Pond Granodiorite (Zsg) near Woodland Road. - 2) Basal unit contains granite pebbles and boulders including red alkali granite, possibly from the Ball Quarry Granite to east (Smith and Hon, 1984; Smith 1985), and abundant quartz grains, which are much smaller and rare in the underlying Boojum Rock Tuff (Zbrc).
-Basal unit is an olive-green volcaniclastic diamictite to poorly sorted sandstone like found in the basal unit of the Lynn Volcanic Complex (Middle Hill Member, Zpmh) in the Pine Hill area. - 3) Intruded by Lawrence Woods Granophyre (Zlwg) along Woodland and East Border Roads.
-In some places the base has an intensely reddish-brown color suggestive of oxidation by weathering or oxidation related to contact metamorphism near its contact with the Lawrence Woods. - 4) Well preserved volcanic structures: units with banding and flattened pumice with rapid facies changes. - 5) Many dark reddish- to purplish-gray to reddish-brown banded tuff and crystal tuff lithic fragments. - 6) Red porphyritic rhyolite unit (Zbjp) seems to form a fissure cutting across the Boojum Rock Tuff (Zbrc), likely as a branch of the Lawrence Woods Granophyre (Zlwg).
+- 1) Breccia and conglomerate of Zlvc rest on an unconformity on the Boojum Rock Tuff (Zbrc) near the MIT Observatory and the Spot Pond Granodiorite (Zsg) near Woodland Road. - 2) Basal unit contains granite pebbles and boulders including red alkali granite, possibly from the Ball Quarry Granite to east (Smith and Hon, 1984; Smith 1985), and abundant quartz grains, which are much smaller and rare in the underlying Boojum Rock Tuff (Zbrc).
+Basal unit is an olive-green volcaniclastic diamictite to poorly sorted sandstone like found in the basal unit of the Lynn Volcanic Complex in the Pine Hill area.
+Lithologies in this unit change locally. - 3) Intruded by Lawrence Woods Granophyre (Zlwg) along Woodland and East Border Roads.
+In some places the base has an intensely reddish-brown color suggestive of oxidation by weathering or oxidation related to contact metamorphism near its contact with the Lawrence Woods. - 4) Well preserved volcanic structures: units with banding and flattened pumice with rapid facies changes. - 5) Many dark reddish- to purplish-gray to reddish-brown banded tuff and crystal tuff lithic fragments. - 6) Red porphyritic rhyolite unit (Zlvp) seems to form a fissure cutting across the older Boojum Rock Tuff (Zbrc), likely as a branch of the nearby Lawrence Woods Granophyre (Zlwg).